Temple City, California: History

 Temple, the son and tenth child of Pliny Fisk Temple and William Workman's daughter Antonia Margarita Workman, was born on Rancho La Merced, which is today part of the city of Montebello.
 This was the site of the original San Gabriel Mission, founded by the Franciscan Fathers next to the rich bottom lands of the San Gabriel River.
-Historically called "Rio de los Temblores", which means the River of the Earthquakes, it is today known as the Rio Hondo River.
+Historically called "Rio de los Temblores", which means the River of the Earthquakes, it is today known as the Rio Hondo.

 Temple envisioned building a community where average people could afford to live and own their homes.
 He then divided the area into lots and laid out the park facing Las Tunas Drive.
 He named other streets after friends and family: Workman, Kauffman, Rowland, Temple and Agnes.
 Bond issues initiated by Temple were responsible for street paving and electricity.
 Temple also petitioned the Pacific Electric Railway Company to extend its Los Angeles to Alhambra line to a depot adjacent to Temple City Park.
 The extension of the railway contributed to the steady growth of Temple City, and is commemorated by statues of railcar passengers along Rosemead Boulevard.

 In 1925, the Women's Club of Temple City was founded.